Madison County to host household hazardous waste collection day

 Madison County is offering its residents a free household hazardous waste collection day later this month on the campus of Southern Illinois University Edwardsville.

-The Planning and Development Department will host the collection event from 8 a.m. to 3 p.m.
+The Planning and Development Department and the Illinois Environmental Protection Agency will host the collection event from 8 a.m. to 3 p.m.
 Saturday, Oct.
 26, in parking lot P-8 on North Research Drive at SIUE.
 The event is free and open to all Illinois residents.

 Collections are for residential waste only.
 Business waste is not accepted.